ksco/rvemu/README.md

 # rvemu

-rvemu is a fast Linux emulator, which can run statically linked RV64GC programs at near-native speed.
+rvemu is a fast Linux emulator, which can run statically linked RV64GC programs.

 Yeah, it's a toy, but a fairly complete and fast one, which is perfect for learning how a JIT emulator works.